LOOK INSIDE

 Determination and a strong sense of self-preservation, Detroit’s citizens manage to survive by maintaining a healthy sense of connection without the fear of giving up.
 All of these places of business and residencies, whether large or small, are in many ways symbols representing the ongoing story that is Detroit, and a testament to the tenacity of those who are trying desperately to hold on to what is left of the social and economic fabric of the city.
 These photographs speak to that truth without casting an overly sentimental gaze.

-These nocturnal images offer a chance to view the locations in an unfamiliar light and offer a moment of quiet and calm reflection.
+These nocturnal images in A Detroit Nocturne offer a chance to view the locations in an unfamiliar light and offer a moment of quiet and calm reflection.

 Dave Jordano was born in Detroit, Michigan in 1948.
 He received a BFA in photography from the College for Creative Studies in 1974.
 In 1977 he established a successful commercial photography studio in Chicago, shooting major print campaigns for national advertising agencies.
 Jordano is the author of Detroit: Unbroken Down (powerHouse Books, 2015) and has exhibited nationally and internationally and his work is included in the permanent collection of several private, corporate, and museum institutions, most notably the Museum of Contemporary Photography, Chicago; the Museum of Fine Arts Boston; the Museum of Fine Arts Houston; the Detroit Institute of Arts; the Detroit Historical Museum; The Mary & Leigh Block Museum of Art at Northwestern University, Evanston; the Harris Bank Collection; and the Federal Reserve Bank.